PETRONAS logo with text PETRONAS logo with text

 The CoBE is supported by the PETRONAS Anti-Bribery and Corruption Policy & Guidelines (ABC Manual) which is applicable to all employees as well as third parties.
 PETRONAS enforces zero tolerance for all forms of bribery and corruption.
 Our No Gift Policy and PETRONAS Integrity Compliance Framework collectively aim to further fortify the culture of ethics and integrity across the Group.

 The Whistleblowing Policy encourages disclosure on any form of improper misconduct, where matters raised are deliberated by the Whistleblowing Committee.
-Updates are provided on a regular basis to the Audit Management Committee and Board Audit Committee.
+Updates are provided on a regular basis to the Board Risk Committee.
 To lodge a report, please visit our Whistleblowing page.

 Know more about PETRONAS